theGreatWhiteShark/dwd2r/README.md

   station
 - All extracted data will be saved in **R**-compatible _.RData_ files and, if desired, exported to _.csv_ files as well
+- Caches the downloaded files and only obtains new or altered ones when the download is started again

 # Installation